connordelacruz/iterm2-tab-color/README.md

 Functions for setting the iTerm 2 tab/title bar color using their [proprietary escape codes](https://www.iterm2.com/documentation-escape-codes.html).

+## TODO

+- Document various ways of setting color automatically at startup

 ## Setup

 Source `functions.sh` in your `.bashrc` file.